VISTA: Verification In Sequential Turn-based Assessment: Results

 \textbf{Results.} Table~\ref{tab:ablations} reports the performance of these variants.
-Removing background knowledge from the verification stage produces negligible change, suggesting that models primarily rely on the retrieved reference to verify claims.
-In contrast, omitting dialogue history across the decomposition and verification steps and removing few-shot examples both lead to clear drops in accuracy.
+Removing the accumulated claims from the verification stage produces essentially no change, suggesting that models primarily rely on the retrieved reference to verify claims.
+In contrast, omitting dialogue history in the decomposition step and removing few-shot examples both lead to clear drops in accuracy.
 These results indicate that VISTA's main advantage over FActScore lies in its ability to contextualize each turn within the evolving dialogue and to leverage few-shot examples that better capture conversational phenomena.
+Importantly, while accumulating claims has limited impact on overall verification accuracy in this setting---reflecting the fact that most FaithDial turns are locally grounded in the retrieved document---it does enable correct verification in cases where claims depend on information established in earlier turns.
+Figure~\ref{fig:bk_example} illustrates one such case, where a claim about Elvis Presley can only be verified through knowledge accumulated from prior dialogue.
+These cross-turn dependencies are infrequent in current benchmarks but are expected to increase as conversational agents engage in longer, stateful interactions.
+The role of accumulated claims in contradiction detection is discussed further in Section~\ref{contradictions_abstentions}.